Marble Polishing Floors

 So, with time, your marble floor will start having an unnatural look.

-Besides, the resin may make your marble floor slip, leading to accidents.
+The resin may also cause your marble floor slip, leading to accidents.

 Marble Floor Polishing and Restoration Procedures